arshatha-palanivel/Experiment--02-Implementation-of-combinational-logic-/README.md

 5.Create university program(VWF) for getting timing diagram.

-6.Give the respective inputs for timing diagram and obtain the results
+6.Give the respective inputs for timing diagram and obtain the results.

 # Program

 Program to implement the given logic function and to verify its operations in quartus using Verilog programming.